By Jackie Carroll

 Creeping Juniper Care

-Creeping juniper is a low-maintenance plant that never needs pruning or cutting back.
+As with most juniper shrub care, creeping juniper is a low-maintenance plant that never needs pruning or cutting back.
 In fact, creeping junipers won’t tolerate a lot of pruning.
 However, you can remove some of the plants if it spreads beyond its boundaries, though it may be easier to select a species or cultivar that naturally grows to a height and spread to fit the site you have in mind.

 Watch for insects and diseases.
 Control bagworms and webworms by removing and destroying the bags and webs.
 Control scale insects, spider mites, leaf miners and aphids with insecticides labeled for the target insect.